 The decision to accept a settlement belongs to the plaintiff.
 When determining whether or not to accept a settlement, a plaintiff should review the settlement amount being offered an compare it to the estimated amount of damages they believe they are owed.
 If for some reason, the plaintiff believes that they would probably not win a proper compensation amount through a trial, they may find it logically reasonable to accept a settlement claim.

-Reasons to Refuse a Settlement
+What are Reasons to Refuse a Truck Accident Settlement?

 One of the main reasons a person may refuse to accept a settlement amount and go to trial instead is when the settlement offer is not high enough to merit acceptance.
 In some cases, settlement offers do not accurately compensate the victim for their medical bills, and so, causing them to risk going to trial instead.